stacks-network/stacks-core/sip/sip-001-burn-election.md

 any peer without each candidate needing to submit their blocks beforehand.

 The distribution is sampled using the _previous VRF seed_ and the _current block PoW solution_.
-This ensures that no one -- not even the PoW miner -- knows which public key in the tunable proof score distribution will be selected with the PoW seed.
+This ensures that no one -- not even the burn chain miner -- knows which public key in the proof of burn score distribution will be selected with the PoW seed.

 Leaders can make their burn chain transactions and construct their blocks however they want.
 So long as the burn chain transactions